paultopia/murdersky/index.md

 [these](http://www.overland.com/products/mens-dents-dunmore-cashmere-lined-deerskin-leather-and-twee-74512.aspx)
 are my usual (light) gloves (not appropriate for spending more than a couple minutes outside in winter temperatures, mostly used to get from the parking lot to a building/while driving).
+(Overland is one of my favorite winter stuff companies.
+They have a retail store in Chicago.)

 I also typically keep some cheap-o fabric gloves in every jacket pocket, the car, my bag, etc., because it can be really unpleasant to be caught